-Risk management is a function of a number of factors, one being the overall sizing of the allocation at the fund level, since the strategy can have significant equity correlation (but has historically exhibited lower beta than broad-based U.S. equity indices as demonstrated by the PUT Index compared to the S&P 500 Index).
-Secondly, the selection of ATM or OTM, and how far OTM, influences the level of risk materially.
-Lastly, the team seeks to actively reduce downside exposures to mitigate equity risk by buying back a portion of the put options that are underwater and selling new put options at higher premiums.
-Put writing is not a strategy built on a philosophy of explicit risk avoidance; rather, it is rooted in seeking receipt of option premiums in exchange for taking on the risk of a decline in U.S. broad based equity indices.
+The Neuberger Berman team seeks to actively reduce downside exposures to mitigate equity risk by buying back a portion of the put options that have potential losses and selling new put options at higher premiums.
+A put writing strategy by definition involves a level of risk; however, the strategy relies on the receipt of option premiums to offset the risk of a decline in U.S. broad based equity indices.
 As such, investors in the strategy accept limited upside returns relative to U.S. broad-based equity indices in exchange for the potential for option premiums to mitigate equity risk.

 In a put writing strategy, a fund (as the seller of the option) receives premiums from the purchaser of the option in exchange for providing the purchaser with the right to sell the underlying instrument to the fund at a specific price (i.e., the strike price).
-If the market price of the instrument underlying the option exceeds the strike price, it is anticipated that the option would go unexercised and the fund would earn the full premium upon the option's expiration or a portion of the premium upon the option's early termination.
+If the market price of the instrument underlying the option exceeds the strike price, it is anticipated that the option would go unexercised and the fund would earn the full premium upon the iMGP High Income Fund - Sub-Advisors - (Continued)

+option's expiration or a portion of the premium upon the option's early termination.
 If the market price of the instrument underlying the option drops below the strike price, it is anticipated that the option would be exercised and the fund would pay the option buyer the difference between the market value of the underlying instrument and the strike price.
-The amount of premium varies according to a number of factors, including the market perception of risk, the length of the option, and whether the option is ATM when written (riskier for the seller, which necessitates a higher premium) or OTM and by how much.
-The further OTM the option is, the less likely the index is to decline below the strike price, and thus the less likely the option seller is to be required to make a payment to the option buyer, thus the premium collected by the seller necessarily is lower.
+The amount of premium varies according to a number of factors, including the market perception of risk, the length of the option, and whether the option is ATM when written (which is riskier for the seller and commands a higher premium) or OTM and by how much.
+The further OTM the option is, the less likely the index is to decline below the strike price, and thus the less likely the option seller is to be required to make a payment to the option buyer, such that the premium collected by the seller is lower.